 Worksheet 1.
-Adjusted Credit for Qualified Sick and Family Leave Wages and the Employee Retention Credit
+Adjusted Credit for Qualified Sick and Family Leave Wages for Leave Taken After March 31, 2020, and Before April 1, 2021

-You must use this worksheet if you claimed the credit for qualified sick and family leave wages and/or the employee retention credit on your original Form 941 for the quarter and you correct any amounts used to figure these credits on Form 941-X. You will also use this worksheet to figure these credits if you're claiming them for the first time on Form 941-X.
+You must use this worksheet if you claimed the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021, on your original Form 941 and you correct any amounts used to figure the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021.
+You'll also use this worksheet to figure this credit if you're claiming it for the first time on Form 941-X. If you're a third-party payer, you must complete this worksheet for each client for which it is applicable, on a client-by-client basis.